binarybrat/r-botreborn/README.md

 # R-BotReborn
-## A (very basic) discord bot written in Python 3 that displays Reddit posts in discord
+## A simple python discord bot that displays Reddit posts in discord
-Using discord.py

 ### Usage